oriolrius/nodered-contrib-kafka/README.md

 These enhanced authentication mechanisms provide better security compared to the original `kafka-node` implementations.

 ## Input Parameters

-### kafka-broker
+### Kafka Broker (Connection Configuration)

 #### Name (Optional)

 Name wanted to be shown in Node

 #### Hosts

 Host names comma delimited (Multiple host is provided)

 #### Use TLS

-Check if tls security is required for Kafka Cluster
+Check if TLS security is required for Kafka Cluster

 #### CA Certs (Optional)

 CA Root certificate path defined in Kafka Cluster

 #### Client Cert (Optional)

 Client cert path created by openssl derived from Private Key (pem)

 #### Private Key (Optional)

 Private Key path created by openssl (pem)

-#### Passphare (Optional)
+#### Passphrase (Optional)

 Passphrase of created private Key

 #### Self Sign

 Check if want to be allowed untrusted certificates

 #### Use SASL

 Check if SASL security is required for Kafka Cluster

 #### SASL Mechanism

 Select the SASL authentication mechanism: PLAIN, SCRAM-SHA-256, or SCRAM-SHA-512

 #### SASL Username (Optional)

 SASL Username

 #### SASL Password (Optional)

 SASL Password

-### kafka-producer
+### Kafka Send (Producer)

 #### Name (Optional)

-Name wanted to be shown in NodeRename your node
+Name wanted to be shown in Node

 #### Broker

-Broker which is wanted to be connect
+Broker which is wanted to be connected

 #### Topic

-Topic name of selected broker which is wanted to be consume
+Topic name of selected broker which messages will be published to

 #### Require Ack

 Default value is 1.
-0 can be past if Acknowledge is not required.
+0 can be set if Acknowledge is not required.

 #### Ack Timeout

 Timeout of acknowledge response.

-#### Attiributes
+#### Attributes

 Can be selected if compression is important

-### kafka-consumer
+### Kafka Receive (Consumer)

 #### Name (Optional)

-Name wanted to be shown in NodeRename your node
+Name wanted to be shown in Node

 #### Broker

-Broker which is wanted to be connect
+Broker which is wanted to be connected

 #### Topic

-Topic name of selected broker which is wanted to be consume
+Topic name of selected broker which is wanted to be consumed

 #### From Offset

 'latest', 'none' or 'earliest' options can be selected

 #### Out of Range Offset

 'latest', 'none' or 'earliest' options can be selected

-### kafka-schema-producer (Publish with Schema)
+### Kafka Schema Send (Schema Producer)

 #### Name (Optional)
 Name wanted to be shown in Node